-Illustrators base entire careers on a desk in front of a laptop.
+Illustrators base their entire careers on a desk and in front of computers.

-This is why, for people just recently getting into illustration, it is of utmost importance that their laptop meets their career’s needs.
+This is why, for people just getting into illustration, it is of utmost importance that their laptops meet their career needs.

 Top 7 Best Laptops for Illustrators That Helps You From Concept to Completion